-Policy: For construction over 25 feet, require viewshed analyses allow taller walls only with a conditional review process.
+Policy: For construction over 25 feet high, require analyses

-Policy: Limit patio wall heights to four feet to preserve scenic views,
+Policy: Limit patio wall heights to four feet to preserve scenic views, allow taller walls only with a conditional review process.

-Objective: Discourage mining and other activities that damage or detract from

-Patagonia's environmental and scenic quality.
+Objective 2: Closely monitor activities that damage or detract from Patagonia's environmental and scenic quality, and seek to mitigate adverse impacts.

-General Plan Elements

-Policy: Adopt formal opinions on development proposals outside the as the Rosemont Mine.
+Policy: Provide input to the public on development occurring outside the regarding Town preferences and development goals, objectives and policies.

-Town that impact the area's character or natural resources, such regarding Town preferences and development goals, objectives and policies.
+Town that impacts the area's character or natural resources

-Provide input to agencies and other units of government Policy:
+Policy: Provide input to agencies and other units of government